 These individuals aren’t MI5 agents.
 Nor are they unified by a single ideology.
 They’re fed up with the pervasive online behavioural tracking that now follows them into their offline lives.

-This behaviour started with the stunning 2013 Edward Snowden revelations of sweeping US government surveillance programs that gave the NSA “unprecedented [military] access to civilian communications”, allowing them to slurp emails, photos, videos, live chats and more from the servers of Apple, Yahoo, Google, Skype, and Facebook.
-Similarly invasive tactics by the UK intelligence agency GCHQ were revealed, spurring greater privacy awareness on both sides of the pond that changed the trajectory of EU data protection law, leading to the prosumer, privacy-focused culture reflected in today’s GDPR.
+This behaviour started with the stunning 2013 Edward Snowden revelations of sweeping US government surveillance programs that gave the NSA “unprecedented [military] access to civilian communications”, allowing them to slurp emails, photos, videos, live chats and more from the servers of Apple, Google, Skype, and Facebook.
+Similarly invasive tactics by the UK intelligence agency GCHQ have been revealed in the past, spurring greater privacy awareness on both sides of the pond that changed the trajectory of EU data protection law, leading to the prosumer, privacy-focused culture reflected in regulations such as GDPR.

-Fast-forward to today, and the Cambridge Analytica scandal has revealed something perhaps even more disturbing than government surveillance: Surveillance Capitalism.
+Fast-forward to the Cambridge Analytica scandal in 2018, which revealed something perhaps even more disturbing than government surveillance: Surveillance Capitalism.
 Fuelled by the Adtech industry, online trackers and shady data brokers scrape, package, analyse, profile, auction, exchange, and weaponise our digital identities – or distorted versions of them – to deliver ‘precision marketing’ to influence our behaviours.

 Amazon knows more about us than we do about ourselves.
 Facebook can predict our next sentence, and, more frighteningly, our vote.
-The Cambridge Analytica scandal revealed how Adtech microtargeting techniques paired with fake news and psych-ops tactics could be marshalled to influence voter decisions in the Brexit Referendum and the 2016 US election.
+The Cambridge Analytica scandal revealed how Adtech microtargeting techniques paired with fake news and psych-ops tactics could be marshalled to influence voter decisions.
+This led to Facebook banning political advertising on its platform earlier this year.